 The majority of women seek out the services of a midwife for care during pregnancy.
 Typically, they want a more natural approach to childbirth and want to avoid interventions, epidurals or pain medications during labor and delivery.
 However, there are situations that arise where interventions and/or assistance of a physician is needed.
 That’s why our certified nurse midwife facilitates births in our Women’s & Children’s Center.

-The OB/GYNs and midwife at HFM work very closely as a healthcare team to provide the right care, in the right setting.
+At Holy Family Memorial, our OB/GYNs and certified nurse midwife work very closely as a cohesive healthcare team to provide you with the right care, in the right setting, with the right outcome.

-Medicaid or a Medicaid HMO as well as most insurance companies will cover the services of a CNM.
-As with any healthcare procedure or healthcare provider, we ALWAYS recommend you check with your own insurance company to confirm coverage prior to receiving any care or treatment.
+Medicaid or a Medicaid HMO, as well as most insurance companies, will cover the services provided by a certified nurse midwife.
+As with any healthcare procedure or healthcare provider, we always recommend you check with your own insurance company to confirm coverage prior to receiving any care or treatment.